 Security advice – A majority of Irish holiday makers enjoy a trouble and stress free leisure break.
 Stay safe and become familiar with surroundings, customs, political developments and local traditions that may affect you.
 Be careful of people acting suspiciously, pick-pockets and keep your valuables out of sight.
 If you have expensive jewelry we would recommend that you leave this at home.
 And avoid isolated areas at night.

-In case of an emergency – Ensure you take note of the travel insurance medical assistance number and local embassy number should you need to contact them in the event of an emergency.
+In case of an emergency – Ensure you take note of the travel insurance medical assistance number and local embassy number should you need to contact them.
 First thing to do in an emergency is to contact your travel insurance company and then your family or friends to let them know the situation.
-If you wish to contact the Irish Embassy or the Department of Foreign affairs, you should be able to find these contact details online, so take a note of them before you travel.
+If you wish to contact the Irish Embassy or the Department of Foreign affairs, you should be able to find contact details online, take a note of them before you travel.
 Department of Foreign affairs telephone number is 01 408 2000 or 00353 1 408 2000 from outside Ireland.